Tommigun1980/IOSToolbarExtensions/README.md

 ### Configuration

-To turn off left-hand toolbar item rendering, call
+This feature is turned on by default.
+To turn off left-hand toolbar item rendering, call the following in your Xamarin.iOS project:

 ```c#
 IOSToolbarExtensions.iOS.Renderers.IOSToolbarExtensionsContentPageRenderer.EnablePrimaryLeftHandToolbarItemRendering = false;
 ```

-in your Xamarin.iOS project.

 ## Android:esque Secondary Toolbar Item Menu Bar